 Third Generation (Hoenn)

 The 3rd Generation began with the 2003 release of Pokémon Ruby/Sapphire for Game Boy Advance and continued with the Game Boy Advance remakes of Pokémon Red/Blue, Pokémon FireRed/LeafGreen, and an enhanced version of Pokémon Ruby/Sapphire: Pokémon Emerald.
 The third generation introduced 135 new Pokémon (starting with Treecko and ending with Deoxys) for a new total of 386 species.
 However, this generation also garnered some criticism for leaving out several gameplay features, including the day-and-night system introduced in the previous generation, and it was also the first installment that encouraged the player to collect merely a selected assortment of the total number of Pokémon rather than every existing species (202 out of 386 species are catchable in the Ruby and Sapphire versions).
+On May 7th, 2014, Nintendo announced remakes of Pokemon Ruby/Sapphire, titled Omega Ruby/Alpha Sapphire, expected to be released in November 2014.

 Fourth Generation (Sinnoh)